Shooting the Moon

 I was challenged by my sister over on our blog crossingthestreams.net to take a moment to list the top 5 things for which I am most ungrateful.
 Snarky?
 Perhaps.
 But I chose to see the humor in the situation and went for it full force.
 However, after unleashing such negativity into the Universe, I feel compelled to provide some checks and balances and take a positive spin on justdestiny.com.

 It seems the holidays bring out our most altruistic selves.
 From those feeding the homeless to the PETA folks looking out for the turkeys and pigs destined to become dinner, everyone has a cause to champion.
 In no way am I trying to undermine the work of my activist counterparts.
-However, this holiday, I am going to be completely selfish and champion my own cause…for today I am going to meet Adam’s family for Thanksgiving dinner.
+However, this holiday, I am going to be completely selfish and champion my own cause…for today I am going to meet The Mayor’s family for Thanksgiving dinner.
 Continue reading

 5 Movies My Boyfriend Made Me Watch

 What happens when you find your true love at 36 and he just happens to be a movie critic?
 All that you thought you knew about movies goes by the wayside and a new world opens up to you.
-I thought I was pretty well versed in the film universe, but as Adam pointed out to me, I had some major gaps.
+I thought I was pretty well versed in the film universe, but as The Mayor pointed out to me, I had some major gaps.
 He got the brilliant idea for each of us to come up with five films that the other had not seen and we would learn more about each other through our choices.
 I was ready at the get go for this challenge…the only stipulation was he couldn’t make me sit through a horror film.
 Thankfully none of those ranked on his list of five, so off we went.
 (For his review of my five movies, and you know you want to know what I picked, click here…) Continue reading

 Seven Sentences for Sunday: The Terror Strikes Again Edition